Residents oppose planning application for quarry use, citing huge risk to water supply

 4-5 Grays Inn Square represented SBQ which opposed the appeal on the ground that the measures proposed by the Appellants to mitigate the risk of pollution posed by the proposed development to a chalk aquifer, or groundwater source, underlying the appeal site were inadequate.
 The aquifer supplied a pumping station which generated 60% of the local drinking water supply.

 The Appellants’ proposed mitigation measures relied on retaining a protective layer of residual material above the chalk aquifer.
 SBQ argued that the methodology used by the Appellants for establishing the depth of the protective layer required to protect the aquifer was fundamentally flawed.
-The Appellants did not have sufficient information about the chalk aquifer, in particular the irregular topography of its surface and the fractures within it, on which to base a programme of effective mitigation measures.
+The Appellants did not have sufficient information about the chalk aquifer; in particular the irregular topography of its surface and the fractures within it, on which to base a programme of effective mitigation measures.
 It was reasonably foreseeable that, without further information about the characteristics of the chalk, accidental and potentially adverse exposure of the chalk would occur if the proposed development took place.

-The Appellants relied on the fact that the Environment Agency (the “EA”) as statutory consultee had not objected to the proposal, arguing that a departure from the views of a statutory consultee would require cogent and compelling reasons which were absent in this case.
+The Appellants relied on the fact the Environment Agency (the “EA”) as statutory consultee had not objected to the proposal; arguing that a departure from the views of a statutory consultee would require cogent and compelling reasons, which were absent in this case.
 In reply, SBQ relied on previous case law which argued that the fact that the EA had stated that it did not have in-house capability or competence to carry out surveys of the topography and characteristics of the chalk and that the Inquiry had now heard more evidence about these matters from SBQ’s expert witness, did provide cogent and compelling reasons to depart from the EA’s views in this case.

 Given this uncertainty and the evidence presented by SBQ challenging the Appellants’ assumptions, it was not reasonable to rely on the methodology underpinning the Appellants’ proposed mitigation measures.
 In the absence of an appropriate mechanism and planning condition to safeguard the aquifer, the appeal scheme would pose an unacceptable risk to an important public water supply.